joncrain/joncrain.github.io/_posts/2018-11-30-creating-munkireport-modules.md

 ![vs-code]({{ site.url }}/images/vs-code.png){:height="80%" width="80%"}

 # Create a Module from the Module Template

+_There is now a `please` command for building a module.
+Simply run `please make:module` and most of the work is done!
+Feel free to read through these articles to better understand the inner workings of modules._

 There is a (not well publicized) script for building modules located in the `build` directory.
 To utilize the script you need to: